PrielDavid/ml-russian-house-prices/README.md

-#Russian Housing Price Prediction (ml‑russian‑house‑prices)
+# RU Russian Housing Price Prediction (ml‑russian‑house‑prices)

 A concise, practice‑oriented solution for the **Sberbank Russian Housing Market** Kaggle competition.
 The repository now keeps only the essential artefacts: